 Waterproofing improvements have been completed at the Jackson Street Parking Garage located at 7 Jackson Street.
 These improvements are the first in a series of a long-range plan to improve the downtown parking facilities.
 The majority of the long-term improvements will be focused on the Jackson Street Garage and the CBD Garage at 170 Centre Street, both owned by the Malden Redevelopment Authority (MRA).
 The facilities were constructed in the 1980s and originally were the catalyst for economic growth and revitalization in the downtown.
 There are approximately 1,300 parking spaces between the two facilities.
 Laz Parking manages the facilities on behalf of the MRA.

-As part of its capital improvement program, the Malden Redevelopment Authority (MRA), working with its parking management consultant, Laz Parking, has replaced the sodium pressure lights with LED lights at the Malden Towers Garage.
+As part of its capital improvement program, the Malden Redevelopment Authority (MRA), working with its parking management consultant, Laz Parking, replaced the sodium pressure lights with LED lights at the Dartmouth Towers Garage.
 The work has made a dramatic difference inside the facility.
 Below are before and after pictures.

 Monthly Parking Rates Increased February 1, 2016